-We’ve outlined ten basic tenets of kitchen design to help you create the perfect kitchen.
+Read on for our top ten basic tenets of home design to help you create the perfect kitchen.

-These goals will be helpful to come back to throughout the process.
+Understanding the goals of your renovation will be helpful to come back to throughout the process.

-While using design references and trends can be a great starting point, it’s important not to forget about your own design personality and what makes the kitchen a comfortable place to spend time in.
+While using design references and trends can be a great starting point for any renovation, it’s important not to forget about your own design personality.

-Ask each family member what their favourite thing about the kitchen is, or the one feature they’d change if they had the choice.
+Ask each family member what their favourite thing about the room in question is, or the one feature they’d change if they had the choice.

-Similarly, a kitchen that looks great but is impossible to use may create more problems than it solves.
+Similarly, a space that looks great but is impossible to use may create more problems than it solves.

-Your lighting design can be an underrated part of making your kitchen feel functional and comfortable.
+Your lighting design can be an underrated part of making your home design feel functional and comfortable.

-Considering colour doesn’t have to mean a vibrant palette – however, it is important to think about how your colour scheme impacts the feel of your kitchen, and how this works with lighting at different times of the day.
+Colour doesn’t have to mean a vibrant palette – however, it is important to think about how your colour scheme impacts the feel of your space.

 Neutrals can be deceiving in that their undertones can often make the paint look very different if it’s paired with a contrasting colour.